paula-delrio-arteaga/FABACADEMY-1/README.md

 - As we were running out of time, we didn't have time to wash the fabric and engrave on it.
 As we speculate the dyes would be more absorbed into the fabric.
 - We are interested in the new rituals of everyday life that would emerge.
 - We are curious to what limits can we measure on the slots and try different parameters.
-- Try out different materials for the roll.
+- Try out different materials for the rolling.